All the Entrees and Appetizers from Panda Express, Ranked

 Broccoli Beef is a classic.
 The ginger-tinged soy sauce is the right amount of salty and the broccoli was cooked just right.
 My only gripe with this dish is the same gripe I have with the angus steak entree: The beef just has a strange grittiness to it.
 Will I still devour the entire carton?
 Probably.

 8. Honey Walnut Shrimp

 I am a sucker for Honey Walnut Shrimp.
 The creamy sauce, the balance of sweet with nutty walnuts, the crispy tempura batter encasing succulent shrimp.
 For a fast-casual version, it’s good!
-But so many other mom-and-pop spots do this so much better that it’s hard for me to appreciate it.
+But so many other mom-and-pop spots do this so much better that although I can appreciate its excellence, I know it pales in comparison.
 On a trip to Panda Express, I’d rather opt for one of their more famed creations.

 7. Chicken Egg Roll

 This is the best appetizer at Panda Express and it’s kind of a bummer that an order of this only gets you one egg roll.
 The exterior is ultra crunchy, while the interior is stuffed with cabbage, carrots, chicken, and translucent strands of glass noodles.
 It’s the perfect beginning for your Panda meal; no complaints here.

 Eggplant Tofu is a regional dish, but should really be served nationwide.
 It’s the perfect vegetarian option at Panda.
 The braised eggplant is soft, and just when you think things will be too mushy, a crispy cube of tofu arrives for you to gnash your teeth on.
 The sauce is both sweet and spicy, and squares of bell pepper maintain their crunch.
 It’s seriously good.